etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 DbDestination<string[]> dest = new DbDestination<string[]>(connMan, "DestinationTable");
 ```

-The data is written into the columns in the same order as they are stored in the array.
+The data is written into the columns in the same order as it is stored in the array.
 E.g., if your string array has three values, these values are stored into the first, second and third column of your destination table.
 If your destination table has more columns, these will be ignored.
 Identity columns (or auto increment / serial values) are ignored.

 ### Batch Size

-By default, the DbDestination will create batches of data that then are inserted in whole into the database.
+By default, the DbDestination will create batches of data that are then inserted in whole into the database.
 This is faster than creating a single insert for each incoming row.
-So the DbDestination is a little bit different from the other destinations: It will always wait until it has received the full amount of rows needed for a batch, and then do the insert.
+So, the DbDestination is a little bit different from the other destinations: It will always wait until it has received the full number of rows needed for a batch and then perform the insert.
 The default batch size is 1000.
 You can play around with the batch size to gain higher performance.
 1000 rows per batch is a solid value for most operations.
-If you encounter the issue that inserted the data into the destinations takes to long, try to reduce the batch size significantly.
+If you encounter the issue that inserted the data into the destinations takes too long, try reducing the batch size significantly.

 ```C#
 var dest = new DbDestination<MyRow>(connMan, "DestinationTable");